 Great!
 Now we have everything set up.
 Let’s move on and create our custom field.

-Step 2: Create Your Custom Field in ACF
+2. Create a Custom Field in ACF

 To start, look to the sidebar and click Custom Fields » Add New.

 At the top, give your new field group a name.
 It doesn’t matter what you type here because it won’t show up on the frontend.
+Just use a name you’ll recognize later.

 Now click Add Field to start making your custom field.